 The recession-creating policies have met with protests from labour unions, Senators and opposition parties.
-It left observers wondering whether the IMF reforms could be carried through.
+It led observers wondering whether the IMF reforms could be carried through.

-This raised fears that other states would follow suit, and that the federal government would not be able to implement its austerity programme, thus risking the continuation of its IMF loan package.
+This raised fears that other states would follow suit, and that the federal government would not be able to implement its austerity programme, and thus risk the continuation of its IMF loan package.

 As confidence ebbed, the stock markets fell continuously through the week.
-The outflow of funds became a haemorrhage, with more than US$1.2 billion leaving the country on 12 January alone.
+The outflow of funds became a hemorrhage, with more than US$1.2 billion leaving the country on 12 January alone.

-The new president Francisco Lopes announced that the real would be traded at a new and wider band of 1.20-1.32 reals to the dollar.
+The new president Francisco Lopes announced that the real would be traded at a new and wider band of 1.20 to 1.32 reals to the dollar.
 He said Brazil had US$45 billion in reserves and could draw on $70 billion to defend the real.

-But the real fell to 1.31 to the dollar, at the top of the new currency band, amounting to a devaluation of 8-9%.
+But the real fell to 1.31 to the dollar, at the top of the new currency band, amounting to a devaluation of eight to nine percent.
 Though banks sold dollars at this rate, most currency exchanges were refusing to sell dollars at any price as they anticipated a further fall in the real, according to news reports.

 It was clear that Brazil would not be able to defend its currency at the new band.
 It is worth recalling that in the early stage of its crisis in 1997, Indonesia also widened the band of the rupiah's rate with the US dollar, but was unable to defend it.
-The rupiah eventually went into a free fall, falling up to 80%.
+The rupiah eventually went into a free fall, falling up to 80 per cent.

-On 15 January Brazil gave up its effort to maintain the band and instead floated the currency.
+On Friday, Brazil gave up its effort to maintain the bank and instead floated the currency.
 It fell past the 1.50 level (a further 15% depreciation).
 It is anyone's guess to what extent the real will fall before it reaches bottom.

 In any case, this is only the start of the Brazil crisis.
 It has already caused stock markets around the world to decline.

-Significantly, the Dow Jones industrial index fell 228 points (or 2.4%) on 14 January, causing some to ask whether this is the pin-prick to the Wall Street stock-market bubble.
+Significantly, the Dow Jones industrial index fell 228 points (or 2.4 percent) on 14 January, causing some to ask whether this is the pin-prick to the Wall Street stock-market bubble.

 There are anxieties that Brazil will become the Thailand of South America, in that its currency's devaluation will have a domino effect on Argentina, Chile and other countries in the region.

-Everyone should therefore stay tuned in on what happens in Brazil in the coming days. - Third World Network Features
+Everyone should therefore stay tuned in on what happens in Brazil in the coming days. - (January 1999)